The Rich Man and Lazarus

 Ελεάζαρος (Lazaros) — Greek form of Hebrew El‘azar.
 Meaning: “God helps.”
 From אל (El, God) + עזר (‘azar, to help).

-Lazarus represents someone who has no human help — no wealth, no status, no religious privilege — but whose only hope is in Yahuah.
+Think about that name in context.
+Lazarus represents someone who has no human help—no wealth, no status, no religious privilege—but whose only hope is in Yahuah.
 And here is the deeper layer: Eliezer was the name of Abraham’s faithful servant (Genesis 15:2).
 He was not Abraham’s son.
-He was a foreigner in Abraham’s household who would have been the heir if Yahuah had not promised Isaac.
+He was a foreigner in Abraham’s household who served faithfully and, had Yahuah not provided an heir, would have inherited everything.
 Yahushua chose this name on purpose.
 The Gentile outsider ends up in Abraham’s lap.

 Abraham’s Bosom and Hades

-“Abraham’s bosom” was a Jewish expression used in writings around Yahushua’s time to describe a place of comfort for the righteous dead — a peaceful side of Sheol, where the faithful waited for final redemption.
+Two more terms need unpacking.
+“Abraham’s bosom” was a Jewish expression used in writings around Yahushua’s time to describe a place of comfort for the righteous dead—a peaceful side of Sheol (the grave), where the faithful waited for final redemption.
 It was not a biblical doctrine but a cultural image.
 Yahushua borrowed it.

 Judgment Comes at the End, Not at Death

-The rest of Scripture is clear: final judgment does not happen the moment a person dies.
+This matters because the rest of Scripture is clear: final judgment does not happen the moment a person dies.
+Yahushua Himself said so in plain language.

-Yahushua also told the parable of the wheat and the weeds (Matthew 13:24–43) and explained: the harvest is the end of the age.
-So if the rich man and Lazarus were meant to be a literal report of what happens instantly at death, it would contradict Yahushua’s own teaching everywhere else.
+Yahushua also told the parable of the wheat and the weeds (Matthew 13:24–43) and then explained the timing Himself: the harvest is the end of the age, and the wicked are burned at that time—not immediately at death.
+So if the rich man and Lazarus were meant to be a literal report of what happens the instant someone dies, it would contradict Yahushua’s own teaching everywhere else.
 The parable is making a different point entirely.
+The question is not when punishment happens.
+The question is who inherits Abraham’s promises.

 Part II — The Rich Man: A Portrait of Israel